konsumer/randopeep/README.md

 Generate details about people, in javascript, based on data files.
 Originally made for generating fake NPCs for RPGs & fake accounts for things online.

-It's basically a random lookup from a list of names.
+It's basically a random lookup from a list of names, and some quick functions for generating ranndom data, with a lot of ideas from [Faker](https://github.com/Marak/Faker.js)

-Built-in lists include:
+Built-in lists of random thingsinclude:

 * Modern male/female names from census data (person/modern/male, person/modern/female)
 * Hacker names (person/netrunner)
 * Jobs (jobs)

+Built-in generator functions for random stuff include:

+* Credit card numbers (randopeep.cc('mastercard'))

 ## Usage